Theo-Marshall/SHIFTR-Hardware/README.md

 $F_{total} = F_{total} + (|F_{total}| · R_{relative})$

 The resulting force will then be used to set the trainer's resistance.
 Depending on the model there is a maximum force the trainer can apply.
-For a Tacx Vortex this is 50N which for a Tacx Neo 2T this is 200N.
+For a Tacx Vortex this is 50N and for a Tacx Neo 2T this is 200N.
 On every connection the maximum force is read out of the trainer.
 The basic resistance can only be set in 0.5% (0-200) and not in N as expected.
 So before applying the resistance it will be mapped to the correct 0.5% value.

 ***Note***: Virtual shifting will be disabled if neither Zwift Play controllers nor a Zwift Click are connected which results in the standard SIM mode with a track resistance of 0%.
 Then you'd have to shift with your bike but with a Zwift Cog installed this doesn't make sense of course.
 If the controllers disconnect during a training then the fallback will be this normal SIM mode but as soon as the controllers a reconnected the virtual shifting will be enabled again.